KeSukhesh/TORU/README.md

 ### 😋 1.1.
 Tasks
 In this warm-up of a stage, I:
-- Designed [our swagger.yaml file](swagger.yaml) to detail the routes we will be implementing for **TORU**,
+- Designed [our swagger.yaml file](swagger.yaml) to detail the routes I will be implementing for **TORU**,
 - Wrote out any relevant interfaces for documentation purposes,
 - Set up my project by:
-    - stubbing our code (and practising our Python scripting by writing a test file to check if we did this right),
+    - stubbing our code (and practising our Python scripting by writing a test file to check if I did this right),
-    - getting Spring Boot up and going, as well as our
+    - getting Spring Boot up and going, as well as my
     - PostgreSQL database set up.

-And of course, we followed the best practices for git and teamwork. 😉

 ### 😋 1.2.
 Data Types
 | Variable Name | Type |